 Why This Is Important!

 Copper chloride is highly undesirable because of its phytotoxic effects on plants.
 Symptoms include burning of the leaves or blemishes on the fruit.
-Because of the extra long oxygenation time with Demildex’s production process, this product has the minimal (0.05% to 0.09%) copper chloride levels.
+Because of the extra-long oxygenation time with Demildex’s production process, this product has the minimal (0.05% to 0.09%) copper chloride levels.
 Other brands have tested copper chloride levels as high as 2%.
-The very low copper chloride content in Demildex is an improtant consideration for all crops, especially the more sensitive crops such as tomatoes.
+The very low copper chloride content in Demildex is an essential consideration for all crops, especially the more sensitive crops such as tomatoes.

 Better Coverage For Superior Disease Control

-Optimal particle size is a key factor in the outstanding performance of Demildex.
-Particle size is a term which refers to the average diameter of the particles in the product.
-Best performance comes from the 1 to 2 micron particles.
-The smaller the particle size the greater the number of particles – or active sites – per unit and hence the greater the fungicidal or bacterial activity.
-Products with larger particle size have less particles and hence a smaller area of active (fungicidal) surface.
+Optimal particle size is a crucial factor in the outstanding performance of Demildex.
+Particle size is a term that refers to the average diameter of the particles in the product.
+The best performance comes from the 1 to 2-micron particles.
+The smaller the particle size, the higher the number of particles – or active sites – per unit, and hence the more senior the fungicidal or bacterial activity.
+Products with larger particle sizes have fewer particles and, therefore, a smaller area of an active (fungicidal) surface.

 Spray deposit illustrating coverage and number of particles:

-Table of theoretical values for number of particles per gram and specific surface area:
+Table of theoretical values for several particles per gram and specific surface area: